Collection from school

 Children who travel unaccompanied to and from school may carry a phone in case of emergency but, once in school, these must stay in their school bag.
 School has no facilities for storage and can take no responsibility for loss or damage.
 Any phone brought to school by pupils must not have a camera or internet access - this prevents any possible misuse of images and also tends to limit the value of the phone.
 Watches which contain cameras are not permitted in school.

 The school hopes that its working partnership with parents means that the natural anxiety that all parents feel about their children’s schooling can be discussed and resolved before it turns into a complaint.
-But if you wish to make a complaint, guidance can be found in our Complaints Procedure, which is available for download on the Policies page of this website.
+If, however, you do wish to make a complaint, guidance can be found in our Complaints Procedure, which is available for download on the Policies page of this website.